amberstar/State/README.md

 # State

-State is a Swift model framework for that uses struct, enum, and protocol models which can be stored as plist, json, or binary files.
+State is a Swift model framework that uses struct, enum, and protocol models which can be stored as plist, json, or binary files.
 It provides a set of highly custom mogenerator code generation templates that allow models to be designed in the Xcode data modeler.

 Code Generator Support for:
 - Struct models